Truman Sports Complex: Overview

+For this reason, Arrowhead and Kauffman are two of the few remaining professional sports stadiums of the era, whereas most contemporary multipurpose venues have been demolished with a small minority being converted to single-sport venues.
+By the turn of the century, the long-term limitations of the multi-purpose approach were widely viewed to far outweigh the short-term benefits.

 The design not only made Deaton's reputation, but also made that of the architects that implemented his plans, Kivett and Myers.
 In 1975, the firm merged with Kansas City architect firm HNTB and went on to design stadiums like Giants Stadium, the RCA Dome, Broncos Stadium at Mile High, and Ralph Wilson Stadium.
 In 1983, several HNTB architects were hired by St. Louis-based architectural firm Hellmuth, Obata and Kassabaum, forming what would later become Populous and opening their primary office in Kansas City.
+Had the 40–year extension of an existing 3/8th Jackson County, Missouri, tax passed when it was put to a vote on April 2, 2024, Populous would have been the company to build New Royals Stadium.

 The construction of the complex was undertaken by the joint venture of the Sharp, Kidde, and Webb construction firms.

 On October 27, 1985, the Chiefs hosted a Noon kickoff game at Arrowhead Stadium against the Denver Broncos in which Denver won, 30–10.
-Later that night across the complex at Royals Stadium, the Royals won Game 7 of the 1985 World Series against the St. Louis Cardinals.
+Later that night across the complex at Royals Stadium, the Royals won Game 7 of the 1985 World Series (7:30pm first pitch) against the St. Louis Cardinals.

 Kansas City began a project to renovate both Arrowhead and Kauffman Stadiums in 2007, following the passage of a 3/8 cent sales tax increase in a referendum in 2006.
 Improvements to Kauffman Stadium were finished in time for the MLB Opening Day in 2009, and Arrowhead Stadium was completed in time for the NFL Opening Day in 2010.
 A separate tax referendum to raise funds to finally build the rolling roof failed.
 Both stadiums are being renovated by Populous.

 With renovations, both the Royals and Chiefs have leases on the stadiums through January 31, 2031.
 Their previous lease which was renegotiated in 1990 had been set to expire January 31, 2015.